industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ## Start Provider

 Start the __Provider Connector__.
 It includes a simple node app which subscribes to temperature values via MQTT and provides them as REST service.
-A message route will connect to this REST interface, receive the values and push them to the __Consumer Connector__ over the IDS protocol.
+A message route will connect to this REST interface, receive the values and push them to the __Consumer Connector__ over the IDSC protocol.
 The _Provider Connector_ also includes a TPM daemon and a TPM 2.0 simulator for remote attestation.

 ``` bash
 $ docker-compose -f docker-compose-provider.yaml up